Lacking a Lifeline: How a federal effort to help low-income Americans pay their phone bills failed amid the pandemic

 “The FCC under Trump made it very difficult to access the program,” said Rep. Frank Pallone Jr. (D-N.J.), the chairman of the telecom-focused House Energy and Commerce Committee.
 He joined other lawmakers in requesting the GAO study, which he said proved that the verifier in particular had been “botched.”

-The shortcomings were experienced firsthand by Etta Smith Wells, the service coordinator at the Franciscan Village of Lady of Angels, a subsidized housing community for seniors in Cleveland.
+The shortcomings were experienced firsthand by Etta Smith Wells, the service coordinator at the Franciscan Village Senior Apartments, a subsidized housing community for seniors in Cleveland.
 Wells, who assists about 176 residents, recalled an incident in September in which she tried to help someone in her care sign up for Lifeline.
 It ultimately took three weeks of haggling, hours of phone calls and a lot of “impatient” moments “for us to get things in place,” she said.

 “It didn’t make sense why they were denying that person because they fit the criteria,” said Wells, citing the fact that Lifeline is for people well under the poverty line who receive other assistance such as food stamps.